Joshua Tree National Park: Post-1870

 In 1900, C. O. Barker, a miner and cattleman, built the original Barker Dam, later improved by William "Bill" Keys, a rancher.
 Grazing continued in the park through 1945.
 Barker Dam was added to the National Register of Historic Places (NRHP) in 1975.

 Between the 1860s and the 1940s, miners worked about 300 pit mines, mostly small, in what later became the park.
 The most successful, the Lost Horse Mine, produced gold and silver worth about $5 million in today's currency.
 Johnny Lang and others, the original owners of the Lost Horse Mine, installed a two-stamp mill to process ore at the site, and the next owner, J.D.
 Ryan, replaced it with a 10-stamp steam-powered mill.
 Ryan pumped water from his ranch to the mill and cut timber from the nearby hills to heat water to make steam.
-Most of the structures associated with the mine fell apart, and for safety reasons the National Park Service plugged the mine, which had collapsed.
+Most of the structures associated with the mine fell apart, and for safety reasons, the National Park Service plugged the mine, which had collapsed.

 The Desert Queen Mine on Keys' Desert Queen Ranch was another productive gold mine.
 In the early 1930s, Keys bought a gasoline-powered two-stamp mill, the Wall Street Mill, and moved it to his ranch to process ore.
 The ranch and mill were added to the NRHP in 1975 and the mine in 1976.
 Some of the mines in the park yielded copper, zinc, and iron.

 Protection

 On August 10, 1936, after Minerva Hoyt and others persuaded the state and federal governments to protect the area, President Franklin D. Roosevelt used the power of the 1906 Antiquities Act to establish Joshua Tree National Monument, protecting about 825000 acre.
 In 1950, the size of the park was reduced by about 290,000 acre to open the land to more mining.
 The monument was redesignated as a national park on October 31, 1994, by the Desert Protection Act, which also added 234,000 acre.
-In 2019, the park expanded by 4518 acre under a provision included in the John D. Dingell, Jr. Conservation, Management, and Recreation Act.
+In 2019, the park expanded by 4518 acre under a provision included in the John D. Dingell Jr. Conservation, Management, and Recreation Act.

 The Mojave Desert Land Trust (MDLT) has conserved 10,290 acres within the park.
-These inholdings were private ownership within the national park that they were able to purchase.
+These holdings were privately owned within the national park, which they were able to purchase.
 They also acquire private properties bordering federally protected properties.
-MDLT has sold 25,801 acres of acquired private property to the national park service which is more than any other similar organization.
+MDLT has sold 25,801 acres of acquired private property to the National Park Service, which is more than any other similar organization.